ancorasir/ME336-2020Spring/Week 07 Introduction to TensorFlow/ReadMe.md

   ## TensorFlow Tutorial-2: Fasion mnist

   Fashion-MNIST is a dataset consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Please go to the [github page](https://github.com/zalandoresearch/fashion-mnist#get-the-data) for more detailed information.
-The Fasion mnist code is also included ME336 and can be run with tensorflow 2.0.
+The Fasion mnist code is already included in ME336 and can be run with tensorflow 2.0.
 Follow the instructions below to install and run it in a new environment.
   ```bash
   # Create a conda environment with tensorflow 1.15
   conda create --name tf2.0 python=3.7